akhiln2003/OCR_Aadhaar-Machine_Task/README.md

 # OCR Aadhaar Card Parser

 A full-stack application for parsing Aadhaar card information using OCR (Optical Character Recognition) technology.
-This application allows users to upload front and back images of Aadhaar cards and automatically extracts personal information like name, DOB, gender, UID, address, pincode, and mobile number.
+This application allows users to upload front and back images of Aadhaar cards and automatically extracts personal information like name, DOB, gender, UID, address, and pincode.

 ## 🏗️ Project Structure